EtanHuang/guess-flag-game/README.md

 * As a user, I want to be able to stop my current game and start a new game.
 * As a user, I want to be able to type in the number of flags I want to guess for each game.
 * As a user, I want to be able to view the next flag when I skip it or guess the current one correctly.
+* As a user, I want to be able to delete all flags from the current flag list when I restart a new game.

  Phase 2: